What you should know about cybercrime

 Held hostage by ransomware

 Did you click a malicious link or attachment?
-Then you could be "held hostage" by ransomware.
-Ransomware is malware that locks your system, network or data.
+Then you could be 'held hostage' by ransomware.
+Ransomware is malware that locks your system, network, or data.
 You can no longer use your system or files.
 Do you want the key?
 "You only get it in exchange for ransom," says Hegt.
-Criminals often demand payment in crypto coins such as bitcoins.
-"Bitcoin is easier to launder, and so the criminals can stay under the radar."
+Criminals often demand payment in crypto coins such as Bitcoin.
+Then it is more difficult for the police to track down the offenders.

 System down due to DDoS attack

 Another form of cybercrime is the DDoS attack, or Distributed Denial of Service attack.
-Criminals send so much data traffic to your server, website or app via a network of computers called a botnet (in Dutch), that visitors can no longer access it.
-DDoS attacks are also used as a distraction: while you are busy solving the problem, criminals try to steal your data.
+Criminals then send a lot of traffic to your server, website, or app via a network of computers (botnet).
+Your website receives so much traffic that it becomes inaccessible to visitors.
+DDoS attacks can be a distraction: while you are busy solving the problem, criminals try to steal your data.

 Extortion and threat

 A criminal can also threaten with cybercrime.
-That way, they don't have to carry out a major attack to get money from you.
-For example, in June 2020, the police arrested a 25-year-old man (RTV Utrecht news article, in Dutch) for extorting nine web shops for thousands of euros.
+That way, they do not have to carry out a major attack to get money from you.
+For example, a 25-year-old man was convicted to 2 years in prison after he extorted 9 online shops for thousands of euros.
 First, he carried out a short DDoS attack on an online shop.
-Next, he threatened bigger attacks and demanded an amount in bitcoin.
+Next, he threatened bigger attacks and demanded an amount in Bitcoin.

 Big consequences